stopthatastronaut/takofukku/readme.md

 You can add as many mappings as you like.
 If you don't provide mappings, Takofukku will default to master->Production.

-## What about channels
+## What about channels?

 At present, Takofukku only supports Default as a channel.
-Full channel support is coming soon
+Full channel support is coming soon.
+It also might not work on older versions of OD.
+Yet.

 ## It always creates a new release.
 What gives?